 For immigrants new to the U.S., the challenge of learning a second language can be tough.
 With so many options available, what’s the best way to learn English?
-Read on as San Jose, CA tutor Gina C. shares her tips…
+Read on as ESL tutor Gina C. shares her tips…

 I recently interviewed Francy M., who arrived from Columbia seven months ago.
 Francy started studying English in her home country in high school, but only a little; now, she knows she needs to learn to speak and understand English if she hopes to work in the U.S., so she made that her primary goal when she arrived here.